nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes ##
+   - February 10, 2024 : Order of datasets can be changed by drag and drop.
+Release 5.1.70.6.
    - February 7, 2024 : Corrected an error in the "Report" function.
 Release 5.1.70.5.
    - February 4, 2024 : Changed the name of a function to drt_explore.
 Added a confirmation window to prevent accidental erase of datasets.
 Compiled on a Windwos 11 version (it should also work on Windows 10).
 5.1.70.4.
    - December 21, 2023 : Added a multiplication factor for conversitng Ohm in Ohm cm or Ohm cm^2.
 Release 5.1.70.2.